google/santa-tracker-web/README.md

 TODO(samthor): finish this part.

+-->

 # Development Guide

-The serving script `./serve.js` will listen on http://localhost:8000 by default.
-This serves the contents of `prod/`, which provides the "host" which fundamentally loads scenes in frames.

-To load a specific scene, open e.g. http://localhost:8000/boatload.html, or whatever matches the scene's name.
-Once the site is loaded, you can also run `santaApp.route = 'sceneName'` in the console to switch scenes programatically.

-## Advanced

-Scenes are served from the static host, by default, hosted at http://127.0.0.1:8080/st/.
-This is intentionally not equal to "localhost" so that prod and static run in isolated contexts.

-To load individual scenes without their host, find them under http://127.0.0.1:8080/st/static/scenes/.
-In this mode, features like scores, audio, some UI, and gamepads will not function as they are provided by the prod "host".

-As of 2019, development requires Chrome or a Chrome-like browser.

-The [Staging](#Staging) guide above removes this isolation so that staging is a simple process that only requires a single domain.

 ## Add A New Scene

 Scenes are fundamentally just pages loaded in an `<iframe>`.
-You can write them in any way you like, but be sure to call out to the 'host API' to play audio, report scores, or request other things like the display of tutorials.
+You can write them in any way you like, but be sure to call out to the "host" to play audio, report scores, or request other things like the display of tutorials.

 To add a new scene, you'll need to: